swiftlang/swift-evolution/proposals/NNNN-async-stream-factory.md

 however, I walked back on it since I think we can provide better documentation on the concrete type.
 Furthermore, it makes it more discoverable as well.

+The upside of using a tuple based approach is that we can backdeploy it.

 An implementation returning a tuple would look like this;

 ```swift